magento/devdocs/guides/v2.2/migration/migration-troubleshooting.md

 #### Explanation

-This error occurs during the process of [incremental migration]({{ page.baseurl }}/migration/migration-migrate-delta.md) of changes to data.
-It means deltalog tables (with prefix m2_cl_*) were not found in Magento 1 database.
-The tool installs these tables during [data migration]({{ page.baseurl }}/migration/migration-migrate-data.md) as well as database triggers which track changes and fill deltalog tables.
+This error occurs during [incremental migration]({{ page.baseurl }}/migration/migration-migrate-delta.md) of changes.
+It means that the deltalog tables (with prefix m2_cl_*) were not found in the Magento 1 database.
+The data migration tool installs these tables during [data migration]({{ page.baseurl }}/migration/migration-migrate-data.md) in addition to the database triggers that track changes and fill deltalog tables.

-Possible reason of the error could be if migration of data is done not from live Magento 1 store but its copy.
-If you overwrite the copy again from live Magento 1, the deltalog tables will be erased.
+This error may occur when you migrate data from a **copy** of a live Magento 1 store, instead of from the live store itself.
+For example, if you overwrite the copy of your Magento 1 store with the live Magento 1 store, the deltalog tables will be erased on the copy, thus triggering the error.

 #### Possible solution

-It is recommended to test migration process from a copy of Magento 1 database in order to fix possible issues.
-After it, migrate all over again but from the live Magento 1 database.
+We recommended testing the migration process from a copy of your Magento 1 database to fix any issues.
+After fixing all issues on the copy, migrate again from your live Magento 1 database.